hayarobi/ARC1-Extensions/README.md

 -- @param   from   (address) sender's address
 -- @param   to     (address) recipient's address
 -- @param   amount (ubig) amount of token to send
--- @param   ...     addtional data, MUST be sent unaltered in call to 'tokensReceived' on 'to' -- @return  contract.call(to, "tokensReceived", system.getSender(), from, amount, ...) local function _callTokensReceived(from, to, amount, ...)
+-- @param   ...    additional data, is sent unaltered in call to 'tokensReceived' on 'to' -- @return  value returned from 'tokensReceived' callback, or nil local function _callTokensReceived(from, to, amount, ...)

 -- Transfer tokens from an account to another
 -- @type    internal
 -- @param   from    (address) sender's address
 -- @param   to      (address) recipient's address
--- @param   amount   (ubig)   amount of token to send -- @param   ...     addtional data, is sent unaltered in call to 'tokensReceived' on 'to' -- @return  _callTokensReceived(from, to, amount, ...) local function _transfer(from, to, amount, ...)
+-- @param   amount  (ubig)    amount of token to send -- @param   ...     additional data, is sent unaltered in call to 'tokensReceived' on 'to' -- @return  value returned from 'tokensReceived' callback, or nil local function _transfer(from, to, amount, ...)

 -- Mint new tokens to an account
 -- @type    internal
 -- @param   to      (address) recipient's address
 -- @param   amount  (ubig) amount of tokens to mint
--- @return  return _callTokensReceived(from, to, amount, ...)
-local function _mint(to, amount, ...)
+-- @return  value returned from 'tokensReceived' callback, or nil local function _mint(to, amount, ...)

 -- Burn tokens from an account